darwins-challenge/fly-me-to-the-moon/manuscript/Jump-aboard-the-Beagle.md

 ## Evolution
 Evolution tracks a *population* over time in their *environment*.
 A population consists of *individuals*.
 Individuals differ by there *genetic makeup*.
-The survival of the genetic makeup of a individuals is determined by their *fitness*, i.e. how well they are adapted to their environment.
+The survival of the genetic makeup of an individual is determined by their *fitness*, i.e. how well they are adapted to their environment.
 Individuals that are fitter, have a higher chance of reproducing, allowing their genetic makeup to prosper.